Frequently Asked Questions

 Can surfboards be carried on the roof of the campervans?

+Surfboards cannot be carried on the roof of any of our vehicles.
 Our larger campervans are big enough to fit short and long boards inside the vehicle.
 Please ensure you have a cover for your boards to protect the interior of the campervan.
 Please email us with any specific requests.

 Can I hire a bike rack?